-- 1. Only one person at a time from your group may liaise with the On Site group. - The remainder of the Central group must stay in this room.
-2. - The On Site group has been instructed to do nothing without your specific 3. approval. - This brief must stay in this room.
-4. - 5 There are only two permitted moves: (i) an On Site group member may move forward into an empty space, so long as the empty space is immediately in front of them; and (ii) an On Site group member may move forward and around one person if that person is facing him or her, and there is an empty space immediately behind that person. - No member of the On Site group can turn round, everyone must remain 6. facing forward at all times. - 7.
-Only one person may move at a time. - 8.
-Success is defined as being a continuous mistake-free process from start to finish.
+- 1 Only one person at a time from your group may liaise with the On-site group. - 2 The remainder of the Central group must stay in this room. - 3 The On-site group has been instructed to do nothing without your specific approval. - 4 This brief must stay in this room. - 5 There are only two permitted moves: (i) an On-site group member may move forward into an empty space, so long as the empty space is immediately in front of them; and (ii) an On-site group member may move forward and around one person if that person is facing him or her, and there is an empty space immediately behind that person. - 6 No member of the On-site group can turn round; everyone must remain facing forward at all times. - 7 Only one person may move at a time. - 8 Success is defined as being a continuous mistake-free process from start to finish

-I returned to the main room and invited the members of the On Site group to take up the starting positions that I set out on the floor earlier this morning before anyone arrived.
-I handed one of the group a hard copy of the On Site brief and instructed them to share it with the others:
+I returned to the main room and invited the members of the On-site group to take up the starting positions that I set out on the floor earlier this morning before anyone arrived.
+I handed one of the groups a copy of the On-site brief and instructed them to share it with the others:

-'All Change'
+'All change'

-On Site brief
+On-site brief

-You are the On Site group
+You are the On-site group.